 The Corporation provides Manitoba players with online gaming through the PlayNow.com site.
 PlayNow.com is the province's only regulated offering of online gaming and provides customers a safe and reputable site featuring extensive responsible gaming measures.
-The online platform was developed by BCLC who the Corporation has partnered with to provide Manitoba players with casino games, lottery products, bingo, poker, and live sports betting opportunities.
+The online platform was developed by BCLC whom the Corporation has partnered with to provide Manitoba players with casino games, lottery products, bingo, poker, and live sports betting.

-Online Gaming generated comprehensive income of \$51.8 million in the year, an increase of \$40.4 million or 354.4% from the \$11.4 million earned in the prior year.
+Online Gaming generated comprehensive income of \$63.1 million in 2021/22, an increase of \$11.3 million or 21.8% from the \$51.8 million earned in the prior year.

-Revenue generated by Online Gaming was \$72.4 million in the 2020/21 year, an increase of \$51.0 million or 238.3% over the revenue of \$21.4 million generated in 2019/20.
-In recent years, the Corporation has focused its efforts on various programs to increase customer awareness and acceptance of Manitoba's legal online gaming site and online gaming has experienced consistent growth as a result.
-Before the pandemic, revenue growth averaged approximately 20% over the prior four years.
-During the 2020/21 year, PlayNow.com saw a significant increase in registrations and active players as Manitobans sought online gaming options while the casinos and VLT network were unavailable.
-Cost of sales increased \$13.3 million over the prior year and include direct expenses associated with the operation and maintenance of the online gaming platform.
-The share of the profit of WCLC earned through the sale of lottery products on PlayNow.com was \$9.6 million, an increase of \$7.5 million from the \$2.1 million earned in the prior year.
-During the period of time when the majority of Manitoba lottery retailers were unable to sell lottery tickets due to pandemic-related restrictions, PlayNow.com experienced an additional influx of new users to the site.
-Overall, the number of active players on PlayNow.com grew 178.9% in the 2020/21 year.
+Revenue generated by Online Gaming was \$82.9 million in the current year, an increase of \$10.5 million or 14.5% over the revenue of \$72.4 million generated in 2020/21.
+During the 2021/22 year, PlayNow.com continued to see an increase in registrations as Manitobans sought online gaming options while the casinos and VLT network were at times closed or unavailable due to pandemic-related public health orders.
+Cost of sales increased \$3.0 million over the prior year and include direct expenses associated with the operation and maintenance of the online gaming platform.
+The share of the profit of WCLC earned through the sale of lottery products on PlayNow.com was \$12.8 million, an increase of \$3.2 million or 33.3% from the \$9.6 million earned in the prior year.
+While this increase partially relates to jackpot levels for LOTTO MAX and LOTTO 6/49, it is also attributable to a full year of activity from lottery players who joined the site in 2020/21 during the period from November 2020 to January 2021 when the majority of Manitoba lottery retailers were unable to sell lottery tickets due to pandemic-related restrictions.